vertyll/project-a-microservices/README.md

 - Each service exposes health and metrics endpoints through Spring Boot Actuator
 - Health checks can be accessed at `/actuator/health` on each service
+- Metrics can be collected for observability and monitoring service health